ekqt/ekqtblog/src/data/understanding-morgan.md

 //This would be: method, url, status, content-length and response time.
 ```

 Notice how using predefined format strings can render the same results as using predefined tokens.
 So definitely check out their options.
-You can both explore all their predefined format strings and predefined tokens on [Morgan's](https://github.com/expressjs/morgan) github site or on the Express' article for [Morgan middleware](http://expressjs.com/en/resources/middleware/morgan.html).
+You can both explore all their predefined format strings and predefined tokens on [Morgan's](https://github.com/expressjs/morgan) GitHub site or on the Express' article for [Morgan middleware](http://expressjs.com/en/resources/middleware/morgan.html).

 A note on using predefined tokens: you always need to declare them as strings with a colon before the token's name `:method`.